Identec Solutions Announces The Launch Of Reefer Runner 5G: The Future Of Mobile Reefer Monitoring

 .Enhanced Efficiency: Automate reefer monitoring throughout your supply chain and access data in real-time from anywhere.

-.Valuable Insights: Real-time monitoring & alarms for all brands and types, including logical alarms for setpoint mismatches.
+.Valuable Insights: Real-time monitoring & alarms for all reefer container brands and types, including logical alarms for setpoint mismatches.

 .Complete Control: Immediate power on/off detection, digital archive for claim handling, and real-time location tracking.